Structured-output codec for the review protocol

 • Two codecs mean two prompt contracts to keep semantically aligned; the codec interface must own both sides (render + decode) so a contract change cannot touch one encoding only.

-• Schema validation failures look terminal but may be retryable at the harness layer; the decoder should distinguish "harness delivered invalid object" (structural) from "model omitted a pair" (salvageable) just as the markdown parser does.
+• Schema validation failures look terminal but may be retryable at the harness layer; the decoder should distinguish "harness delivered invalid object" from "model omitted a pair" for diagnostics even though both fail live finalization.

 • Findings-as-enum tightens what reviewers can express; the markdown codec's prose findings have carried nuance (multi-severity bullets, inline suggested rewrites) that a first schema draft may flatten.